-Members with concerns or questions about any form of bias, misconduct and/or discrimination in connection with the Conference or any other AJS program or activity are encouraged to contact the Executive Director, Warren Hoffman, the current AJS President, or the chair of the Diversity and Inclusion Task Force.
+Members with concerns or questions about any form of bias, misconduct and/or discrimination in connection with the Conference or any other AJS program or activity are encouraged to contact the Executive Director, Warren Hoffman, or the current AJS President.

 The Association of Jewish Studies does not fall within the reach of Title IX of the Education Amendments of 1972.
 Title IX protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.
 Complaints of sexual misconduct in connection with AJS programs and activities are handled in accordance with the Association’s board-approved policies and procedures.